particle-iot/docs/src/content/getting-started/products/introduction-to-products.md

 - [Fleet health](/getting-started/console/fleet-health/), for monitoring the status of your fleet of devices.

-#### Growth plan
+#### Basic plan

-- [Organizations](/getting-started/products/organizations/), allowing you have multiple products with hierarchical access controls and billing in the Growth and Enterprise plans.
+- [Organizations](/getting-started/products/organizations/), allowing you have multiple products with hierarchical access controls and billing in the Basic and Enterprise plans.
-- A block includes {{growthTierDataOperationsUnit}} Data Operations ({{growthTierDataOperationsComma}}) per month and up to {{growthTierDevices}} devices
+- A block includes {{basicTierDataOperationsUnit}} Data Operations ({{basicTierDataOperationsComma}}) per month and up to {{basicTierDevices}} devices
 - Add as many blocks as you need for more Data Operations or more devices
 - No limit to the number of blocks you can purchase self-service
-- Up to {{growthTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, for each block purchased
+- Up to {{basicTierDataOperationsCellularData}} of cellular data per month, pooled across all devices, for each block purchased
+- The basic plan was formerly known as the basic plan

 #### Enterprise features